Electronics Student Placement

 - A basic knowledge of microcontrollers and microcontroller-based systems.

 - Effective verbal and written communication skills in the English language.

 - Basic soldering and practical electronics prototyping skills.

 - Some understanding of software in embedded C.

 - Experience of circuit schematic capture or PCB layout using CAD tools.

 We offer competitive rates of pay and approved overtime.
 You will be entitled to 22 days holiday per annum plus Bank Holidays, adjusted on a pro rata basis for placements of less than 12 months.

 HOW TO APPLY

-To apply, please send a CV and covering letter to [email protected].
-We will review applications and invite successful candidates for interview.
+To apply, please send a CV and covering letter to [email protected] by Friday the 19th of November, clearly indicating that you are applying for an electronics student placement, with an indication of your preferred placement dates.
+We will then review applications and invite successful candidates for interview.